Trunkie-251/Reymaland-lore-cache/Lore/Structures.md

 ### Augmentery

+Augmentery facilities are used to augment life-forms and graft components onto

 ### Autoassembler

 This is the autofactory that the Magnate has control over, and gives him profits.
 He is cybernetically interconnected with it, meaning he can fabricate *anything* from any distance away.
 Due to the assembler being an advanced autofabrication plant, it needs no workers, *except* for a large maintenance crew who constantly maintain and repair the thing.